Everything you need to know about moles, our process, and what to expect when you hire Bluegrass Mole Control.

 For the initial assessment and trap setup, we prefer that you are home so we can walk the property together, point out areas of concern, and answer any questions you have before we begin.
 For follow-up monitoring visits, you do not need to be present as long as we have unobstructed access to your yard.

-Pricing & Guarantees
+Pricing & Service Windows

-What does your satisfaction guarantee cover?
+What does your active service window cover?

 ▼